mattsullivanlab/mattsullivanlab.github.io/_pages/home.md

 ---

 Welcome to the **Sullivan Microbiology Lab** at the University of East Anglia (UEA).
 Our research focuses on how microbes interact with their environments and affect human health.

-We aim to uncover the hidden stories of microbial life using cutting-edge molecular, ecological, and computational techniques.
+We aim to uncover the hidden stories of microbial life using cutting-edge molecular, biophysical and computational techniques.

+Our research has recieved funding from numerous sources, for which we are extremely grateful:
+Grant funding:
+  Royal Society Research Grant
+  Academy of Medical Sciences Springboard Award Biotechnology and Biological Sciences Research Council (BBSRC) Responsive Mode Grant PhD scholarships:
+Medical Research Council
+BBSRC
+Saudi Arabian Cultural Bureau
+UEA Science Faculty

 Learn more about our:
 [Research →](/research/)